AmpereComputing/Jetson-on-Ampere/README.md

 ```

 Then please follow the same steps in the section
-TODO: "Install and Running Yolov8 (on bare metal Jetson/Workstation)" above, from section "Install/upgrade pip3" to "Pull deepstream-yolo for Yolov8 test run and set configs", to set up YoloV8 running environment.
+"Install and Running Yolov8 (on bare metal Jetson/Workstation)" above, from section "Install/upgrade pip3" to "Pull deepstream-yolo for Yolov8 test run and set configs", to set up YoloV8 running environment.
 The steps are mostly the same, except for some differences noted below:

 **Different steps:**
 1.Remove "sudo" for any installation script, the docker container is already running with root permissions